Fendi: 2010s

 In 2015, Fendi celebrated fifty years of business with Karl Lagerfeld and organized its first haute couture fashion show dedicated to furs, Haute Fourrure, at the Théâtre des Champs-Élysées in Paris.
 Later the brand celebrated its 90th anniversary with a fashion show at the Trevi fountain in Rome and planned to move its headquarters to Palazzo della Civiltà Italiana, paying 2.8 million euros per annum to occupy the space; Fendi instead opened a hotel and its largest store at the location in 2016.

 In 2017, Fendi collaborated with Rimowa on an aluminum multiwheel suitcase.
 Also in 2017, Fendi released a customization shop in collaboration with e-commerce platform Farfetch for made-to-order handbag designs.

 By 2018, Fendi crossed the 1 billion euro ($1.2 billion) threshold in annual sales and had 3,000 employees worldwide, including around 400 in specialist leather and fur ateliers in Italy, and operated a network of 215 stores.

 2020s

 In September 2020, English designer Kim Jones was announced as artistic director of Fendi's women's collection, formerly occupied by Lagerfeld.
-Under his leadership, Fendi collaborated on a clothing collections with Kim Kardashian West's shapewear brand Skims (2021), Versace (2022) and Stefano Pilati (2023).
+Under his leadership, Fendi collaborated on a clothing collections with Kim Kardashian's shapewear brand Skims (2021), Versace (2022) and Stefano Pilati (2023).

 In May 2024, Fendi announced its return to the perfume market with a first collection of seven scents directly inspired by its origins.

 In October 2024, LVMH announced the departure of Kim Jones from Fendi.
 There was no announcement of a successor.
+Subsequently, Silvia Venturini Fendi headed the house.
+She stepped down in 2025.